An exercise electrocardiogram (EKG or ECG)

 - See how well medicine or

-other treatment for chest pain or an irregular heartbeat is
+other treatment for angina or an irregular heartbeat is

 - Help you make decisions about starting an exercise program